Choosing A Dive Centre

 For us here at Dive Rutland, Surface Support: -

 • Logs divers in and out of the water.
 They are the person that EVERY dive team member reports to (including the instructors).
 The details that they collate include the expected dive time and the overall dive plan.
-Then, on exiting the water, they are met by the Surface Support, report back and are checked in, and provide all the required information, which is then recorded on the Dive Log.
+Then, on exiting the water, they are met by the Surface Support, report back and are checked in, and provide all the required information, which is then recorded on the Dive Log (Legal Requirement);

 • They stay at the water’s edge until the team have successfully left the surface and then may if required, relocate to a point where maximum visibility of the dive site can be achieved whilst the dive teams are in the water, returning to the waters edge in readiness for the dive teams expected return.
-This is so they can provide ANY required support to the in-water team, including actioning the Emergency Action Plan.
+This is so they can provide ANY required support to the in-water team, including actioning the Emergency Action Plan (Legal Requirement);

 HSE - Annual Medical